codingcatgirl/choo/docs/transit/start.rst

 Python Interface
 ----------------

-Let's see how you would access this via the Python interface. **Every attribute that has no data available will be None.**
+Let's see how you would access this via the Python interface.

 .. code-block:: python